sailavnya/Docker-Zero-to-Hero/volumes.md

 ## Key Differences between Volumes and Bind Directory on a host as a Mount

 Volumes are managed, created, mounted and deleted using the Docker API.
-However, Volumes are more flexible than bind mounts, as they can be managed and backed up separately from the host file system, and can be moved between containers and hosts.
+However, Volumes are more flexible than bind mounts, as they can be managed and backed up separately from the host file system, and can be moved between containers and hosts (volumes can be used with external host and also within the host, we can manage using docker commands).

 In a nutshell, Bind Directory on a host as a Mount are appropriate for simple use cases where you need to mount a directory from the host file system into a container, while volumes are better suited for more complex use cases where you need more control over the data being persisted in the container.

+**problems before using bind mounts and volumes:**

+1) A container didn't have a way of writing the prevoius logs that means the nginx doesn't have the pervious log files.
+2) if there is a classic frontend and backend which tries to interact with each other but when frontend goes down for some reason will not get the logs of forntend.
+3) if your app tries to read some files from host operating system it doesn't know how to read that.